HOW THE SITE HAS CHANGED OVER THE PAST THREE YEARS

-This past few months saw the 3 year anniversary of SophieLawson.com.
+2017 saw the 3 year anniversary of SophieLawson.com.
 Originally named KevsArt.com, after my male name Kevin Preston, the site has mimicked my life right from the start; both of us going through a transition.
 Art started out as a little hobby with the intention of one day creating some custom anime characters for fun.
-However, before I knew it, drawing started to help me accept myself as being transgender.
+However, before I knew it, drawing started to help me transition from Kevin to Sophie.

 As you can see from the following images, the site has changed a lot … while sort of staying the same, just like me :)